garabedium/text-twister/README.md

 - Recreating the classic Text Twist game using javascript and APIs

 ## How to Run
-- Fork or download X, open index.html
+- Fork or download, open index.html
-- Or, go to garabedium.com/js/text-twist
+- Or, play online at garabedium.com/js/text-twist

 ## Caveats
 - Yes, the solved word is stored, and accessible via the console.